 where EPM is the emission of PM10 or PM2.5 from the tth crop in kg a–1; T is the number of crops grown; At is the annual cropped area of the tth crop in ha; Nt,k is the number of times the kth operation is performed on the tth crop, in a–1; and EFPM_t,k is the EF for the kth operation of the tth crop, in kg ha–1.

-The default values of the EF are shown in Error!
-Reference source not found. to Table 3-9.
+The default values of the EF are shown in Table 3-9.
 However, country-specific information is needed on the number of times that each operation is performed for each crop type during the course of a year.
 Care should also be taken to account for crop areas that provide more than one harvest per year.

 It is important to note that the PM emissions calculated here are intended to reflect the amounts found immediately adjacent to the field operations.
 A substantial proportion of this emission will normally be deposited within a short distance of the location at which it is generated.